Welcome to the Chemistry Department at Reigate College.

 go at drawing the following ionic salts that could be used in fireworks.

-PLEASE NOTE: Please jot all your answers (for q1-12) into a note book and bring them with you to your first chemistry lesson of the autumn term.
+PLEASE NOTE: Please jot all your answers (for q1-12) onto lined paper and bring them with you to your first chemistry lesson of the autumn term.

 1. Calcium Chloride CaCl2 (Remember this is an ionic compound)

 2. Barium Chloride (This one is also ionic, make sure you have the correct formula before you start)